This information explains what anxiety is and how to manage it.

 212-639-5982

-At MSK, chaplains are available to listen, help support family members, pray, contact nearby clergy or faith groups, or simply to be a comforting companion and spiritual presence.
-Anyone can meet with a chaplain, regardless of what religion you follow.
+Our chaplains (spiritual counselors) are available to listen, help support family members, and pray.
+They can contact community clergy or faith groups, or simply be a comforting companion and a spiritual presence.
+Anyone can ask for spiritual support.
+You do not have to have a religious affiliation (connection to a religion).

 Integrative Medicine Service